-Often, phobias can be treated in just one session.
+Often phobias can be treated in just one session.
 There is, however, no guarantee, as change depends on the individual's willingness to embrace it.
-We will therefore discuss a realistic expectation of how treatment may last.
+We will therefore always discuss a realistic expectation of how long treatment may last.

-There is no "one size fits all" approach to treating phobias so how we develop the therapy together will largely depend on whether you know when the phobia first started, how you view it and how receptive you are to change.
+there is no 'one size fits all' approach to treating phobias or, indeed to any aspect of hypnotherapy, as all clients are considered individually, so how we develop the therapy together will largely depend on whether you know how and when the phobia began, how you currently view it and how receptive you are to change.

 If you want to rid yourself of a phobia, you have nothing to fear

 Call now to book your Initial Consultation